reveurmichael/stable-eureka-ollama/README.md

         save_gif: true
 ```

+## RL Algorithms
+Stable Eureka uses `stable-baselines3` to train the agent.
+You can use the following algorithms (with the same hp as in `stable-baselines3`):
+- PPO
+- SAC
+- DQN
+- TD3
+- DDPG

+You can use the base parameters for each algorithm, or you can set your own parameters in the `algo_params` section.

 ## Environment
-You must provide the env code in a `env.py` file for now.
+You must provide the env main code (`gymnasium.Env`) in a single `env.py` inside the `env_code` folder.
 You should include take the step func into a `step.py` file, and must
-create a `task_description.txt` file with the task description:
+create a `task_description.txt` file with the task description.
+You could additionally provide an `initial_reward_prompt.txt` file with the initial reward prompt (human-designed reward):

 ```
 envs/
     bipedal_walker/
+        env_code/
             env.py
+            other_folders/
+            other_files.py
         step.py
         task_description.txt
         initial_reward_prompt.txt
 ```

+> [!NOTE]
+> You can have your environment in multiple `.py` files, organised in folders, the only requirement is that the gymnasium environment class must be in a
+> single file with the name `env.py`.
+This is to guarantee a successful automatic code injection of the reward function once the LLM has generated it.

 The code will copy the code into the experiments folder and append the reward function to it.
 The reward function should
 satisfy the signature: